SharkSnack/shiren-4/content/guides/faq.md

 The 2 items are <span class="orangeText">Sturdy Hammer</span> and <span class="orangeText">Jaguar's Shield</span>.

-Sturdy Hammer is a first time clear reward from a certain dungeon, and can otherwise only be obtained from<br/>elite shops deep within that same dungeon.
+Sturdy Hammer is a first time clear reward from a certain dungeon, and can otherwise only be obtained<br/>from elite shops deep within that same dungeon.

 Jaguar's Shield is a clear reward from a difficult 99F dungeon, and you can only have 1 at any given time.